How to Perform Drawing of Objects with VBA in Excel (2 Examples)

 Code Breakdown

-• Next, I used the variable myRec.
+• We used the variable myRec.

-• Then, 40, and 60 denote the position of the shape.
+• 40, and 60 denote the position of the shape.
 Additionally, 40 is the column reference and 60 is the row reference.

-• Now, Save the code then go back to Excel File.
+• Save the code and go back to the Excel File.

-• Then, from the Developer tab >> select Macros.
+• From the Developer tab, select Macros.

-Finally, you will see the following shape.
+You will see the following shape.

 Read More: How to Use Drawing Tools in Excel